Back to the Basics: What is Logistics?

 Logistics is the bigger picture.
 It involves purchasing, shipping, delivering from a point of origin to a destination.

 On the other hand, we have supply chain management.
-This involves the collaborative efforts of individual networks who move freight.
-This generally includes manufacturers, distributors, vendors, transportation companies and warehousers.
+This involves the collaborative efforts of individual networks that move freight.
+This generally includes manufacturers, distributors, vendors, transportation companies, and warehousers.

 What are the Components of A Logistics Operation?

-So, to simplify, logistics is the industry – the supply chain is the process.
+Logistics is the industry – the supply chain is the process.
 Within the supply chain, the logistics industry relies on collaboration between multiple parties or sub-sectors of the logistics world.
-Some of the common components things involved include the following.
+Some of the common tasks involved include the following.

-Whether it’s the manufacturing of goods or sales to consumers – everything moved within the supply chain must have a starting point.
-This begins with inbound transportation, or the process of receiving the materials or commodities needed to assemble a finished product.
+Whether it’s the manufacturing of goods or sales to consumers – everything moved within the supply chain has a starting point.
+This begins with inbound logistics or the process of receiving the materials or commodities needed to assemble a finished product.

-While the inbound process is crucial for creating products, outbound transportation is just as critical.
-This involves the movement of materials, people, or supplies to customers.
+While the inbound process is crucial for the creation of new products, outbound transportation is just as critical.
+The outbound process involves the movement of materials or goods further down the chain or directly to customers.

 All those inbound and outbound shipments are typically moved via fleets of trucks, boats, aircraft, railways, or other methods.
-Keeping these large groups of transportation equipment organized, maintained, scheduled, and moving is the job of fleet management processes and people.
+Keeping these large groups of transportation equipment organized, maintained, scheduled, and moving is the job of the fleet managers.

-Commodities typically require storage before being allocated to their final destination.
-This is the task of warehousing, which may include dry goods, cold storage, or perishable products.
+Goods typically require some length of time in storage before being allocated to their last-mile delivery phase.
+This is the task of warehousing and it is responsible for the storing of dry goods as well as cold or perishable products.

-When a customer orders a product, the process of pulling, packaging, and shipping that product to the consumer is order fulfillment.
-This can occur in warehousing operations, distribution centers, retail or dedicated fulfillment locations.
+When a customer orders a product, the process of pulling, packaging, and shipping that product to the consumer is the order fulfillment phase.
+This can occur in warehousing operations, distribution centers, retail, or even dedicated fulfillment locations.

-The logistics network also depends on accurate accounting procedures to ensure retailers, suppliers, manufacturers and more have ample quantities to serve their customers.
-This is inventory management.
+The logistics network also depends on accurate accounting procedures to ensure that all parties involved from raw materials to the finished product have ample quantities to serve their customers.
+This is the task of inventory management.

 Everything we consume or use on a daily basis is made available to us via the logistics world.